Logo

 16.

-Matt Haney introduced a resolution calling for the end of the current all-choice-based student assignment system.
+Matt Haney introduced a resolution calling for the end of the current all-choice-based student-assignment system.

 17.

-Matt Haney was previously a volunteer for Obama's 2008 presidential campaign but had not sought out the endorsement.
+Matt Haney was previously a volunteer for Obama's 2008 presidential campaign but had not sought the endorsement.

 18.